Quasigraphs and skeletal partitions: The main result: a variant of the Skeletal Lemma

 Suppose that $t = \infty$.
 Let $\PP = \ptn\pi s\infty$.
 Without loss of generality, $\PP = \ptn{\pi-e} s \infty$.
 Since $X$ is a subset of a class of $\PP$, Lemma~\ref{l:qc} implies that the complement of $\pi/\PP$ is the same as the complement of $(\pi-e)/\PP$.
 In particular, the quasicycles in these hypergraphs, as well as the sets of their leading hyperedges, are the same.

-We state the following simple observation as a claim for easier reference later in the proof: 0 \begin{claim} No leading hyperedge of any quasicycle in the complement of $\pi/\PP$ is weakly redundant. \end{claim} Indeed, $\pi$ would have stopped at $(s,\infty)$, but condition (a) implies that $\ptn\pi i j$ differs from its predecessor.
+We state the following simple observation as a claim for easier reference later in the proof: 0 \begin{claim} No leading hyperedge of any quasicycle in the complement of $\pi/\PP$ is weakly redundant. \end{claim} Indeed, if the claim did not hold, then $\pi$ would have stopped at $(s,\infty)$, but condition (a) implies that $\ptn\pi i j$ differs from its predecessor.
 Since $(s,\infty) < (i,j)$, this would be a contradiction.

 By Claim~\ref{cl:no-wr}, if $\pi-e$ stops at $(s,\infty)$, then $\pi\worse\pi-e$.
 We may therefore assume that $\pi-e$ continues at $(s,\infty)$, in which case the decisive hyperedges at $(s,\infty)$ for $\pi$ and $\pi-e$ coincide.
 We conclude that $\pi\worseeqx s \infty\pi-e$ in this case.